magento/devdocs/src/guides/v2.4/release-notes/b2b-release-notes.md

 -  {:.fix} Custom customer address attribute fields that are associated with a shopper’s non-default address are now saved as expected in the storefront checkout workflow. <!--- MC-36630-->

--  {:.fix} Orders for products that belong to a store’s default shared catalog can now be placed for shoppers through the Admin REST API (`rest/V1/carts/{{CART_ID}}/items`) as expected. {{ site.data.var.ee }} now checks if the product was assigned to a public catalog before shared catalog permissions validation in `\Magento\SharedCatalog\Plugin\Quote\Api\ValidateAddProductToCartPlugin::beforeSave`.
+-  {:.fix} Orders for products that belong to a store’s default shared catalog can now be placed for shoppers through the Admin REST API (`POST /V1/carts/{{CART_ID}}/items`) as expected. {{ site.data.var.ee }} now checks if the product was assigned to a public catalog before shared catalog permissions validation in `\Magento\SharedCatalog\Plugin\Quote\Api\ValidateAddProductToCartPlugin::beforeSave`.
 Previously, {{ site.data.var.ee }} did not add the product to the shopper’s cart and threw this error: `No such shared catalog entity`. <!--- MC-36535-->

 -  {:.fix} {{ site.data.var.ee }} now sends new company user registration emails from the {{ site.data.var.ee }} store's address.
 Previously, this email was sent from the company administrator’s address. <!--- MC-36480-->